Key takeaways

 3. Take Tamiflu as directed

 Take Tamiflu as prescribed.
 Read the medication guide carefully and follow the instructions on how to take a dose.
-The usual dose is 75 mg taken twice a day for five to seven days.
+The usual adult dose is 75 mg taken twice a day for five to seven days.
 Don’t skip a dose or take extra medicine.

 4. Take Tamiflu with food